freedomofpress/securedrop-docs/docs/admin/deployment/remote.rst

 10. Eject and remove the current SVS USB.
-11. Verify that the *Submission Key* is present with the correct fingerprint on the new SVS USB via Applications > Utilities > Passwords and Keys.
+11. Verify that the *Submission Key* is present with the correct fingerprint on the new SVS USB via Apps > Utilities > Passwords and Keys.

 The new SVS should now be ready for use.
 The journalist that will be checking submissions will need the new SVS USB, its Persistent Volume passphrase, and